akazyti/akazyti.github.io/src/blog/Lifelong Learnings.md

 - You Need Good Friends ...
 - Take a Loan if Inflation is More than Interest Rate!!
 - Rich don't look bad...
-- Always keep your mental helth and happiness First Priority
+- Always keep your mental health and happiness First Priority

 ### 2021

 - you just need a purple cow or a dog!!
-- Friendship with successfull  can make you more successfull then PHD degree from MIT
+- Friendship with successful  can make you more successful then PHD degree from MIT
 - Stream beats the rock, Frequency beats the quality
 - It's not technology or talent or anything but it's people
 - The Concept of supply and demand is universal